How to Choose the Right Kitchen Sink for the Way You Actually Cook

 If you remember nothing else from this guide, remember this: the best sink is the one that suits the messiest, bulkiest, most annoying part of your real routine, not the neatest version of your kitchen in your head.

-- If you regularly wash oven trays, air fryer baskets, large frypans or stock pots, lean toward a larger single bowl sink.
+• If you regularly wash oven trays, air fryer baskets, large frypans or stock pots, lean toward a larger single bowl kitchen sink.

-- If you like separating prep, rinsing and washing up, a double bowl or 1 & 3/4 bowl sink can make life easier.
+• If you like separating prep, rinsing and washing up, a double bowl or 1 and 3/4 bowl sink can make life easier.

 In other words, pick the sink around your habits, your cookware and your bench space, not just the finish.